“Mogielnicki sings with such enthusiastic ardor that she communicates the pleasure of song with authority”

 Soprano Celine Mogielnicki is a versatile artist, recognised for her “delicious” (Opera Today) and “finely balanced" (NY Times) singing.
-She has appeared in concert with the National Symphony Orchestra, American Symphony Orchestra, National Music Festival, Southwest Florida Symphony, Transfiguration Choirs of New York City, in addition to guest artist engagements with Hudson Valley Chamber Music and the Rhinebeck Chamber Music Society.
+She has appeared in concert with the National Symphony Orchestra, American Symphony Orchestra, National Music Festival, Southwest Florida Symphony, Friends of Mozart Society with conductor and pianist Will Crutchfield, Bel Canto at Caramoor, and the Transfiguration Choirs of New York City in addition to guest artist engagements with Hudson Valley Chamber Music and the Rhinebeck Chamber Music Society.

-Engagements for the 2018/2019 season include Beethoven’s Mass in C with the National Music Festival, a recording for Naxos of Schönberg’s Second String Quartet in a new arrangement for string orchestra, and Heldin, a concert piece exploring the emotional journey of femininity through the music of Richard Strauss to be presented in 2019 in Berlin and New York in collaboration with the 23Arts Initiative.
+Engagements for the 2018/2019 season include Beethoven’s Mass in C with the National Music Festival, a recording for Naxos of Schönberg’s Second String Quartet in a new arrangement for string orchestra, and Strauss and #HerStory, a concert piece exploring the emotional journey of femininity through the music of Richard Strauss to be presented in 2019 in Berlin and New York in collaboration with the 23Arts Initiative.

 Ms. Mogielnicki is a winner of the John Erskine Prize for Artistic and Academic Achievement from the Juilliard School, as well as a prizewinner from the Philharmonic Society of Arlington, Sing for Hope foundation, and the Bel Canto Institute.
 She was a finalist in the Career Bridges Competition and Washington International Competition, and a semi-finalist in the Deborah Voigt Vero Beach Opera Competition, Joy in Singing Competition and the Brava!
 Opera Theater James Collier Young Artist Competition.